deepset-ai/haystack/CONTRIBUTING.md

 Note: pre-commit hooks might fail.
 If that happens to you and you can't understand why, please do the following:
 - Ask for help by opening an issue or reaching out on our Slack channel.
 We usually give some feedback within a day for most questions.
-- As the last resort, if you are desperate and everything failed, _uninstall the hook_. `pre-commit uninstall` will remove all checks and let you push.
+- As the last resort, if you are desperate and everything failed, _uninstall the hook_. `pre-commit uninstall -t pre-commit -t pre-push` will remove all checks and let you push.
 The CI might fail, but at that point we will be able to help.

 ## Formatting of Pull Requests